Article Translations: (Spanish)

 Babies really begin to show their personality during these months.
 So you might find yourself talking to your baby's doctor less about sleeping and eating and more about physical and social development.

-Most likely your baby will now be seen at 4 months and at 6 months, but your doctor may schedule extra visits to check on any problems found earlier.
+Most likely the doctor will see your baby at 4 months and at 6 months, but might schedule extra visits to check on any problems found earlier.

 Colds and ear infections can become more common at this age, especially in winter.
-Once babies can reach out and grab objects and start having contact with more people, they can be at increased risk for contagious illnesses, especially if they're in childcare or have older siblings.
+When babies can reach out and grab objects and start having contact with more people, they can be more at risk for contagious illnesses, especially if they're in childcare or have older siblings.

 Well-baby checkups vary from doctor to doctor, but usually will include:

-Bring to the doctor any questions or concerns you may have at this time.
-Make sure to write down any specific instructions you receive regarding special baby care.
+Bring up any questions or concerns you have.
+Write down any specific instructions your doctor gives you about special baby care.
 Keep updating your child's medical record, listing information on growth and any problems or illnesses.

 At the 6-month visit, your baby also may get (depending on the brand of vaccine given, and whether your child has had earlier doses):

-Babies at high risk of developing a meningococcal disease, which can lead to bacterial meningitis and other serious conditions, may receive an additional vaccine.
-(Otherwise, kids usually get the meningococcal vaccine at 11–12 years old.)
+Babies at high risk for meningococcal disease, which can lead to bacterial meningitis and other serious conditions, may get the meningococcal vaccine.
+(Otherwise, kids usually get the meningococcal vaccine when they're 11–12 years old.)

 Colds and other illnesses are a part of growing up.
-Your baby is beginning to explore and probably is being exposed to other kids.
-While it's hard to see your baby fight a stuffy nose or suffer with an ear infection, rest assured that most kids grow out of the frequent-illness stage as they build their immunity.
+Your baby is beginning to explore and probably is around other kids.
+While it's hard to see your baby fight a stuffy nose or suffer with an ear infection, most kids grow out of the frequent-illness stage as they build their immunity.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.